tkw1536/BiBTeXML/README.md

 This code faithfully emulates BibTeX and should produce output that is character-by-character identical to BiBTeX itself -- everything else is considered a bug.
 There are two notable exceptions:
 - It allows keeping track of source references and insert a wrapping macro.
 This is disabled by default.
-- It does not emulate BiBTeX's output buffer by default.
-In particular, it neither hard-wraps characters after the 80th character, nor does it remove whitespace characters before a newline.
-If emulation of this behavior is desired, one can optionally pass the `--buffer` option to the appropriate commands to perform the hard wrapping. ((*)
+- It does not emulate BiBTeX's wrapped output by default.
+If emulation of this behavior is desired (e.g. during the tests), one can optionally pass the `--wrap` option to the appropriate commands to perform the hard wrapping.

 ## How to use